gdmoney/fitness/README.md

 12.08 ***`Rest    `***
 12.07 ***`Upper-1 `*** **elliptical:** 15 min • **DB OH press:** 52x17x4 • **DB row-sngl:** 90x24x4
 12.06 ***`Lower-1 `*** **run:** 2 miles - sprints • **back squat:** 215x8x4 • **RDL:** 185x8x4
-- **Mon** - squat was moderate and form was good; RDL was light and I had only a very slight back pain. **Tue** - back was a bit more sore and OH press seemed to aggravate it. **Wed** - back was hurting a bit so decided to switch rest days. **Thur** - squat was moderate; skipped the lunge as it didn't agree with my left knee. **Fri** - OH press was moderate/heavy with good form; wore a belt and didn't have any back pain. **Sat** - ended up resting to rehab back and left knee. **Recap** - ok week; OH press is starting to become decent again even though I still can't bench.
+- **Mon** - squat was moderate and form was good; RDL was light and I had only a very slight back pain. **Tue** - back was a bit more sore and OH press seemed to aggravate it. **Wed** - back was hurting a bit so decided to switch rest days. **Thur** - squat was moderate; skipped the lunge as it didn't agree with my left knee. **Fri** - OH press was moderate/heavy with good form; wore a belt and didn't have any back pain. **Sat** - ended up resting to rehab back and left knee. **Recap** - OK week; OH press is starting to become decent again even though I still can't bench.

 12.05 ***`Flex    `***
 12.04 ***`Lower-3 `***